A PIONEER ADVENTURE COMPANY ...

 15 May - Day 43: Kathmandu free for D-briefing and rest, farewell dinner at evening.

 16 May - Day 44: Last minute, transfers to airport for your onward journey.
+Final Departure.

 Autumn Itinerary

-Outline Expedition Itinerary: A via Jomsom side
+Outline Expedition Itinerary: A via Marpha/Jomsom

 Hotel/Lodges/Camping